-Finally, there are several sum rules which the response function obeys and which are not trivially reflected in the actual numerical calculations.
-In the case of spin dynamics, the most fundamental of them is the appearance of Nambu-Goldstone bosons (NGBs), i.e., magnons of vanishing energy for q = 0.
-NGBs follow the spontaneous breaking of continuous symmetries, the magnetic ordering being a manifestation of the latter.
-In the well known collinear case, the original symmetry of the Hamiltonian, SO(3) spontaneously breaks down to SO(2).
-Even in the familiar cases of ferro- and antiferromagnetic orderings yield two remarkably different pictures of this phenomenon.
+Finally, there are several sum rules which the response function obeys and which are often not trivially reflected in the actual numerical calculations.
+In the case of spin dynamics, a fundamental one is the appearance of Nambu-Goldstone bosons (NGBs), i.e., the magnons of vanishing energy for $q = 0$.
+NGBs emerge upon the spontaneous breaking of continuous symmetries, the magnetic ordering being an exemplary manifestation of the latter.
+In the well known collinear case, the original symmetry of the Hamiltonian, SO(3), spontaneously breaks down to SO(2).
+However, even in the familiar cases of ferro- and antiferromagnetic orderings yield two remarkably different pictures of this phenomenon.
 As pointed out by Nambu \cite{Nambu2004}, in both cases there are two broken continuous symmetry generators but in ferromagnets they become canonically conjugated yielding only one NGB mode with quadratic dispersion relation.
 On the contrary, in AFMs, the two corresponding NGBs remain independent and both feature linear dispersion.
-The spontaneous symmetry breaking in the case of the TAFs is even more complex.
+The spontaneous symmetry breaking in the case of the frustrated AFMs is even more complex.
 Here, the symmetry group of the magnetic system is closely related to the one of the rigid rotor.
 The ground state is characterized by three unconjugated generators of broken symmetries \cite{Pradenas2025} yielding three NGBs of linear dispersion \cite{Chernyshev2009}.
 Through the deployment of a careful convergence control, our numerical scheme respects this symmetry and correctly yields three linear magnon branches in the $q \to 0$ limit.